IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

     * Students will understand and utilize tools and technology, while adapting to constantly changing technological paradigms by learning how to learn.
     * Students will be able to integrate/interface different technologies within a technological ecosystem.
 * develop **critical thinking skills** that will allow them to analyze and position their work within cultural, historical, aesthetic, economic, and technological contexts.
-* develop **collaboration skills** to actively and effectively work in a team or group.

 ### COURSE GOALS